CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M09new-Gettingstarted.md

 ### Overall Estimated Timing: 60 Minutes

-I can create it in the same polished style as the Translation lab.
-Based on the uploaded document , here are the rewritten sections.
+### Overview

-## Overview
+In this lab, you will explore the multimodal capabilities of GPT-5 Mini in Microsoft Foundry to analyze images and extract meaningful information from visual content.
+You will begin by verifying image input support in the Chat Playground and experimenting with prompts that instruct the model to identify people, analyze facial attributes, describe scenes, and generate contextual observations.

-In this lab, you will use the multimodal capabilities of GPT-5 Mini in Microsoft Foundry to analyze images and extract information from visual content.
-You will begin by verifying image input support in the Chat Playground and designing prompts that instruct the model to perform face and image analysis.
-You will explore different prompting techniques to understand how prompt structure affects the quality and usefulness of generated results.
+You will then explore different prompting techniques to understand how prompt structure influences the detail, consistency, and format of image analysis results.
+Next, you will build a Python application using the Azure AI Foundry SDK that sends image URLs to a deployed GPT-5 Mini model and returns structured face analysis data in JSON format.
+Finally, you will use GPT-5 Mini to extract structured information from images and generate organized outputs such as tables and summaries.

-You will then build a Python application using the Azure AI Foundry SDK that sends image URLs to a deployed GPT-5 Mini model and returns structured face analysis results.
-Finally, you will explore Content Understanding in Microsoft Foundry and compare it with multimodal prompting approaches for extracting information from images.
-Through these activities, you will gain hands-on experience building vision-enabled AI applications using Microsoft Foundry.
+Through these activities, you will gain hands-on experience building multimodal AI applications, designing effective prompts for image analysis, and using Microsoft Foundry to process and interpret visual content.

-## Objectives
+### Objectives

 By the end of this lab, you will be able to:

-1. **Verify multimodal model capabilities:** Confirm that GPT-5 Mini supports image input and visual analysis in Microsoft Foundry.
+1. **Verify multimodal model capabilities:** Confirm that GPT-5 Mini supports image inputs and can analyze visual content in Microsoft Foundry.

-2. **Design image analysis prompts:** Create and test prompts that instruct the model to analyze faces, expressions, age estimates, and contextual information from images.
+2. **Design image analysis prompts:** Create and test prompts that instruct the model to identify people, analyze facial attributes, describe scenes, and generate contextual observations.

-3. **Compare prompting strategies:** Evaluate how open-ended, structured, and confidence-based prompts affect the quality and format of image analysis results.
+3. **Compare prompting strategies:** Evaluate how open-ended, structured, and confidence-based prompts affect the quality, detail, and format of image analysis results.

-4. **Build a vision-enabled application:** Develop a Python application using the Azure AI Foundry SDK to perform face and image analysis programmatically.
+4. **Build a multimodal application:** Develop a Python application using the Azure AI Foundry SDK to perform image and face analysis programmatically.

-5. **Analyze images using URLs:** Send publicly accessible image URLs to a deployed multimodal model and process the returned results.
+5. **Analyze images using URLs:** Send publicly accessible image URLs to a deployed GPT-5 Mini model and process the returned analysis results.

-6. **Generate structured outputs:** Use prompt engineering techniques to obtain structured JSON responses suitable for downstream applications.
+6. **Generate structured outputs:** Use prompt engineering techniques to obtain structured JSON responses suitable for application integration and downstream processing.

-7. **Explore Content Understanding:** Investigate Microsoft's Content Understanding capabilities and compare them with multimodal prompting approaches.
+7. **Extract structured insights from images:** Use GPT-5 Mini to transform visual information into organized outputs such as tables, summaries, and structured reports.

-8. **Understand computer vision use cases in Foundry:** Learn how multimodal AI models can be used to interpret visual content and support real-world vision applications.
+8. **Understand multimodal AI use cases in Foundry:** Learn how multimodal AI models can interpret visual content and support real-world image analysis scenarios.

 ## Pre-requisites